staceybrandsma/staceybrandsma.github.io/docs/README.md

 # Stacey Brandsma
 I am a senior data scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies, with a passion for analyzing data to improve patient's lives.
-My area of interest is exploring public health and data science applications to chronic diseases, such as diabetes and obesity.
+My area of interest and expertise is at the intersection between precision medicine, public health, and data science and their applications in improving care for chronic diseases.
 I am working towards a Master of Science in Computer Science to complement my Master of Science in Analytics and Bachelor of Science in Biology.

 ## Contact Information